 It is important to note, this statute does not apply only to bites, but to any means of injury, including scratches, knock-downs, etc.

-If you or someone who is close to you has been injured by a dog attack in Nebraska or Western Iowa, call Rich Hitz for a free consultation to learn how to receive fair compensation.
-Call (402) 952-4179.
+If you or someone who is close to you has been injured by a dog attack in Nebraska or Western Iowa, call Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.